What you’ll Learn: Everything you Need to Know about Life Settlements on this page. Our Most Helpful, 2020 Life Settlement Guide Ever!

 Up to the point, we have identified all the parties involved but it’s worth repeating.
 The parties often involved in the Life Settlement process may include;

 - CPA, Attorney, Trustee (optional)

 Normally, a pre-qualification can be completed through a simple, phone call to answer a few standardized questions about health status and the life insurance policy.
 In some instances, a general quote can be provided within 1-2 business days.
 Let’s re-review the application process.

 Application (1-4 weeks)

-Upon pre-approval, a Life Settlement then moves to the application process which includes a more in-depth review of your life insurance policy and health verification.
-Some key areas of the application process include;
+Upon pre-approval, a Life Settlement then moves to the Settlement Application phase which includes a more in-depth review of the life insurance policy and health verification as previously explained.
+To reiterate, some key areas of the application process include;

 - Life insurance policy details